top of page

 Magnesium oil or lotion

 Magnesium has calming effects on the brain, nerves, and muscles and can ease muscle spasms and cramps.
 Applying magnesium topically to your feet and legs before bed can allow the body to go into deeper sleep, and calm restless legs.
 Magnesium can relax muscle tightness, ease muscle spasms and reduce muscle and nerve pain.
 A Mayo Clinic study found topical magnesium improved fibromyalgia symptoms.
 Be careful, though, as magnesium is a salt, and can be a bit abrasive to the skin.
 If you have an open cut don’t use it on that area, as it will sting.
 Magnesium creams and lotions are milder and gentler on the skin than the oils, but contain less magnesium.
-Frida Botanicals makes a lightweight smooth moisturizing magnesium cream, another good option is this lotion from Ancient Minerals.
+I like this this lotion from Ancient Minerals.

 USE FOR: - Tight muscles, muscle cramps, restless legs - Generalized relaxation and to ease anxiety and insomnia